 About BVSc Gateway to Veterinary Science

 Gateway to Veterinary Science is aimed at students who have the potential to become vets but do not meet the standard academic entry criteria to apply directly to our five-year undergraduate Veterinary Science course.
 Our Gateway courses are a widening participation initiative for UK students who fulfil specific criteria and wish to apply for a clinical programme in medicine, dentistry or veterinary science.

 During the Gateway year students will learn alongside each other, benefiting from shared interprofessional insight and the unique community of Bristol’s medical, dental and veterinary schools.
 Students will be taught by academic teachers who are scientists and clinicians.

 The Gateway course will deepen existing knowledge of core basic sciences underpinning clinical subjects and places emphasis on the development of personal and professional skills, attributes and behaviours that enable successful transition to university study.
 Successful completion of the Gateway year allows automatic progression onto the five-year BVSc Veterinary Science.

-This course is open to applicants from specific schools and colleges in the UK only.
+This course is open to applicants from specific schools and colleges in the UK only and/or to those who have spent 3 months or more in care.
 Further information and lists of the eligible schools and colleges can be found on the admissions statement (see below).

 See a list of all Veterinary Science degrees at Bristol, and find more information about the course, assessment and career prospects.